 Resting the suitcase’s weight – especially if it’s loaded with smaller suitcases or your travel essentials- on its wheels constantly can cause premature wear.
 Laying the bag on its side – preferably on reinforced bumpers designed to support the weight of the suitcase – is an easy way to care for your suitcase in storage.

 Avoid: attics and basements

-Some travelers, as an emblem of their aspirations to return to the road, actually store their suitcases in a prominent location like an entryway.
+Some travelers, as an emblem of their aspirations to return to the road, actually store their suitcases in a prominent location.
+A suitcase sitting in an entryway may be an intentional reminder to live life every day s as a traveler.
 The daily reminder that a trip is just one choice away can be inspirational for some.

 Lynli Roman’s unique approach to travel is informed by decades of experience on the road with a traveling family and, later, years spent as a solo international traveler.
 When she’s not writing about Seattle from her Pike Place Market apartment, Lynli writes on-location while conducting hands-on research in each destination she covers.
 Lynli’s writing has been featured by MSN, ABC Money, Buzzfeed, and Huffington Post.
 She is passionate about sharing information that makes travel more accessible for all bodies.